Table of Contents

 Are you a marketing manager yourself?
 If so, what do you think are the most important skills a marketing manager should have?
 Please let me know in the comments below.

-A philomath who loves to teach.
-Often too sarcastic in meetings.
 Head of Content Marketing & Search Optimization at Ardent Growth.
 CMO of RunDoyen.

 B.S. in Computer Science & B.S. in Philosophy from MSU.